siderolabs/terraform-provider-talos/docs/data-sources/cluster_health.md

 page_title: "talos_cluster_health Data Source - talos"
 subcategory: ""
 description: |-
-  Checks the health of a Talos cluster
+  Waits for the Talos cluster to be healthy.
+Can be used as a dependency before running other operations on the cluster.
 ---

 # talos_cluster_health (Data Source)

-Checks the health of a Talos cluster
+Waits for the Talos cluster to be healthy.
+Can be used as a dependency before running other operations on the cluster.